 5. CONFERENCES.
 We give support to conferences on linguistic rights, on the practice and conservation of the literary arts, and on the protection of writers in jeopardy for exercising their literary rights to work and to promulgate the nonviolent expression of their opinions.
 We focus on organizations that promote conversations across cultural, national, and geo-physical boundaries.

 6. LIBRARIES AND ARCHIVES.
 We give support to libraries, and especially to archival projects, that work to preserve documents and data of vital interest to the communities we serve.
 For example: Loyola University Libraries and Gannon Center Archives for Women and Leadership and Leadership.

 7. TABOR HOUSE (Ciudad Juarez, Mexico).
 We support individuals and organizations that work to re-build community through the practice of the literary arts in societies torn apart by violence and civil disintegration.

 8. PEN San Miguel Center (Guanajuato, Mexico).
 We enjoy a long-standing collaboration with PEN San Miguel Center on various projects, especially on rapid action interventions (RANs) on behalf of writers in jeopardy in Mexico, Turkey, China, and other countries and regions.

-Our 2010 Financial Report has been filed with the Attorney General of the State of Illinois.
+Our 2015 Financial Report has been filed with the Attorney General of the State of Illinois.
 This report is available to the public.
-(The 2009 Financial Report will be available June 2010.)
-Please contact the Attorney General or the Secretary of State of the State of Illinois for a copy of the report and the status of CNJP.
+Please contact the Attorney General of the State of Illinois for a copy of the report and for information on the status of CNJP.

-We believe that legal and economic literacy are essential components of literacy itself and necessary for the proper exercise of citizenship in our contemporary world.
+We believe that legal and economic literacy are essential components of literacy itself and are necessary for the proper exercise of citizenship in our contemporary world.